Bitcoin Wallet | Specifications & Key Features | Price |

 Trust Wallet is the world’s leading multi-asset digital wallet which stores both bitcoins and altcoins.

 Trust Wallet provides a seamless, frictionless, and easy-to-use UI.
-It takes no email verifications, no onboarding, and no usernames/passwords to start using Trust Wallet.
+It takes no email verifications, no onboarding, and no usernames/passwords.

 It is an HD wallet that comes with a seed backup key feature.
 The seed key helps you in controlling and restore your crypto assets in case your device is damaged or lost.